scherma/antfarm/README.md

 ### Guest VM setup

+- Please configure the display resolution at 1680x1050.
+I appreciate this might be awkward on screens smaller than 1980x1200; I have not yet looked at how to adapt to different resolutions.
+- I have collected some resources for preparing the VM, but for practical reasons they are not within the git repository.
+- Please download them from https://dl.hexistentialist.com with the username/password I have provided to you
+- Copy the file to /usr/local/unsafehex/$SBXNAME/www/$SBXNAME/public/downloads
 - On the guest OS, navigate to http://192.168.43.1:8080 and download the file `start_bundle.zip`
 - Run the following installers in this order - IMPORTANT!
 Windows 7 can be a massive pain to update purely from Windows Update and MS' website.
 Doing things in this order will vastly reduce the headache.
   - `Windows6.1-KB3020369-x64.msu` (Prerequisite, April 2015 servicing stack update)